 AGENDA FOR BOARD DISCUSSION, CONSIDERATION AND POSSIBLE ACTION:

 Torch Bay Nature Preserve Authority: Jerry Klinefelter addressed the Board regarding the progress of the Nature Preserve road jurisdiction request.
 The road has now been surveyed and the authority approved the following Motion at their October 10th meeting : That the jurisdiction and maintenance of Traverse Bay Road be transferred from Antrim County to Torch Lake Township, starting at 15 feet west of the centerline of the Bay Harbor Club access road (05-14-410-018-00) that is 255.92 feet east of the NE corner of Torch Lake Township property (05-14-321-051-10) along Traverse Bay Rd right-of-way west to the shore of Lake Michigan.
-The Motion was seconded and passed unanimously.
+Their Motion was seconded and passed unanimously.
 The authority is asking the Township Board to proceed with the jurisdiction request.
 Schultz is asking for a copy of the survey, which would include a proper description.
 The description in the Motion was not sufficient.
 The Motion by Schultz to approve the draft copy minutes of the authority with the provision that we will be given a legal meets and bounds description, at which time we will then submit to the Road Commission was seconded and passed 5-0.

 Adam Gandolfi: In regard to our Municipal Underwriters of Michigan package, our renewal is down approx $1,000 from last year due to some of our older fire trucks being removed from the policy.
 New this year, we must also sign an application declaration form, stating that what we have insured is what we own.
 Also, a reminder of the on-going Grant Program.
 We have received two grants in the past.
 Schultz asked about adding the new playground equipment.
 Martel will email the details to Adam.